 “Maybe Lane has weak bones?”

-“More like Josh has huge muscles but Lane is fat and weighs too much and doesn’t exercise.”
+“More like Josh has huge muscles, and Lane is fat and weighs too much and doesn’t exercise.”

 “I’ll have to keep that in mind if I’m attacked by Lane again.
 What happened to him because of the brass knuckles?
 At College Park High he’d have been expelled and sent to Olympic High.
 That’s the continuation high school in the district.”